AndrewGene/TableAdaptor/README.md

 ```

 ## Formatting
 You can choose the format of each row / state of your table in this callback.
-While you can add special formatting for the .Normal state.
+While you can add special formatting for the .Normal state, it is not necessary.
 You get that one for free because it will always be used.

 # Important
 ### all events related to changing state or causing action (edit/delete) will need the 'command-link' class if you are writing them by hand like below